Raamdhenu

 Raamdhenu (Rainbow) is a 2011 Indian Assamese romantic drama film directed by veteran Munin Barua and produced by Pride East Entertainments Private Limited.
-It stars an ensemble cast of Jatin Bora, Prastuti Parashar, Tapan Das, Utpal Das and Nishita Goswami in the lead roles.
+It stars an ensemble cast of Jatin Bora, Prastuti Porasor, Tapan Das, Utpal Das and Nishita Goswami in the lead roles.
 The film was released in 24 cinema halls across Assam on 4 February 2011.
 The music is composed by Jatin Sharma.

 Raamdhenu was commercially hit in the box office.

 The songs in this film are sung by popular singers like Zubeen Garg, Angaraag Mahanta, Dikshu, Zublee, Shreya Ghoshal, Raaj J Konwar, Rupjyoti and Sunidhi Chauhan.

 Synopsis

 It is a story of few characters who suffered many challenges in their life.
 Difficult circumstances and adversities invade the lives of the characters in the film who deal with the circumstances bravely and endeavour to establish stability in their lives.
 The story revolves around the lives of 7 individuals, whose lives and it's adversities intersect with each other.
 7 individuals, 7 different stories also mean the 7 colours, which come together into becoming Raamdhenu (Rainbow).